art-institute-of-chicago/gauguin-microsite/source/_artworks/shepherdess.md

 creditAccessionNumber: "Laing Art Gallery, Tyne & Wear Archives & Museums, Newcastle upon Tyne"
 ---

-Gauguin focused on specific images while in Brittany, such as cows, geese, sheep, and young women in traditional Breton dress.
-He repeated these motifs in his work in all media.
+Gauguin focused on specific subjects while in Brittany, such as cows, geese, sheep, and young women in traditional Breton dress.
+He repeated these images in his work in all media.